verbb/formie/docs/guides/submissions-workflows/using-submission-workflow-events.md

 The workflow stops at dispatch; finalize still runs so the visitor gets a coherent response.
 Use this sparingly — disabling notifications and integrations in form settings is usually clearer for editors.

-## Example: react after spam screening
+## Example: React After Spam Screening

 Use `afterStage` on `screen` when you care about the outcome of the whole screening phase rather than one task. `$event->result` describes whether the stage succeeded; the submission may already be flagged as spam.